ardittristan/VTTColorSettings/README.md

 When the user clicks the OK button, it puts the color code in the text field in hex8 form (eg: `#123456ff`)

+_A form color picker does not require a `window.Ardittristan.ColorSetting` object since it just outputs to the text input box._

 ## Changelog

 Check the [Changelog](https://github.com/ardittristan/VTTColorSettings/blob/master/CHANGELOG.md)